glotzerlab/hoomd-blue/sphinx-doc/style.rst

 HOOMD-blue documentation should follow standard physics and statistical mechanics notation with consistent use of symbols detailed in :py:doc:`notation`.

+When referencing classes, methods, and properties in documentation, use ``name`` to refer to names in the local scope (class method or property, or classes in the same module).
+For classes outside the module, use the fully qualified name (e.g. ``numpy.ndarray`` or ``hoomd.md.compute.ThermodynamicQuantities``).

 C++/CUDA
 --------